VirtoCommerce/webinars/2024-02-NET8/README.md

 ![Slide1](https://github.com/VirtoCommerce/webinars/assets/7639413/137cd307-2fa9-4e58-84f8-b40a72e78723)

-We are pleased to invite you to our next webinar, where we reveal Virto Commerce on .NET 8.
+We are pleased to invite you to the webinar, where we reveal Virto Commerce on .NET 8.

 Key topics include:
 1. What's New in .NET 8